 Page 53 says "Of note was the presence of Jehovah Witnesses at the Congress."

-The Watchtower Society holds associated NGO status with political organisations and sends representatives to political enquiries.
-If the Watchtower Society can send attendees to influence government on matters of religious tolerance why are individual Witnesses forbidden from voting or holding political cards, at the risk of torture and death?
+Watchtower corporations hold associated NGO status with political organisations and send representatives to political enquiries.
+If Watchtower can send attendees to influence government on matters of religious tolerance why are individual Witnesses forbidden from voting or holding political cards, at the risk of torture and death?
+(See Mexico vs Malawi.)

 This is yet another area where illogical Watchtower doctrine has created unnecessary suffering for members, and shown the hypocrisy of the leadership.
 Political neutrality is at odds with the long-term prosperity of the Watchtower organisation and will no doubt be another area in which the rules loosen over coming decades.